 Premier Fidel Castro's answer to the United States embargo on exports to Cuba was to nationalize 167 American owned firms - Oct 25 - with an estimated total value of GBP70-million.

-Premier Fidel Castro's answer to the United States embargo on exports to Cuba was to nationalize 167 American owned firms - Oct 25 - with an estimated total value of GBP70-million.
+Background: Premier Fidel Castro's answer to the United States embargo on exports to Cuba was to nationalize 167 American owned firms - Oct 25 - with an estimated total value of GBP70-million.
 The Cuban Government's action means that almost every American business enterprise on the island is now controlled by Cuba.
 The island's two main industries, sugar and tobacco, have been claimed by the state.
 American banks and oil refineries are among the 549 firms nationalized in the past weeks.

 This latest measure against the United States coincided with a speech by President Dorticos containing a warning against threatened "invasions sponsored by North American imperialism".
 President Dorticos said the Government was confident it cold defeat any invasion force, but warned Cubans to keep alert and have their riffles ready.